Sinf-e-Aahan: Episodes 21 – 23

 That evening, out on the PMA grounds, the LC platoon gather around a campfire and turn by turn relate their experiences of their time at PMA as their training is almost complete.

 A few days later, the Award Ceremony, Nathmy (though Sri Lankan) sang an Urdu song on stage with Arzoo.
 The LC platoon won an award in almost all the award categories and each one of our main seven LCs (except for Syeda Sidra Batool) won an accolade in one particular area of accomplishment.
 The LCs now imagined going back into their world as stronger, more polished individuals with a new found determination and truly as 'Women of Steel'.
-At the mess table, they are visited by the PMA Commandant and in a sudden fear of having to repeat a scene from ISPR’s 1990’s serial Sunehray Din, Sidra fears having to drink a glass full of water & curry cocktail.
+At the mess table, they are visited by the PMA Commandant and in a sudden fear of having to repeat a scene from ISPR's 1990's serial Sunehray Din, Sidra fears having to drink a glass full of water and curry cocktail.